TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 The Instant Funding Model: The Professional's Shortcut

 The Instant Funding model, represented by Tradeify's Lightning Funded accounts, inverts the traditional value proposition.
-In this paradigm, the trader bypasses the time-gated testing phase entirely.
+In this setup, the trader skips the time-gated testing phase entirely.
 They pay a significantly higher, one-time upfront fee to access a simulated funded account that is eligible for payouts from day one.

 This model is engineered for the proven trader who views the evaluation process primarily as an opportunity cost.
 If a professional trader knows they can generate $2,000 a week in profits, spending four weeks in an evaluation represents an $8,000 loss in potential earnings.
 Thus, the higher upfront fee of a Lightning account (ranging from $244 to $510 depending on size) serves as a premium paid for speed and efficiency.